jimmy-little/jimmy-little.github.io/_posts/writing/2018-11-11-saving-instagram-to-the-blog.md

 It seems really complicated, but it took me longer to write this post than it did to make the Shortcut.
 And now, it takes a few seconds to post on this site to permanently save any Instagram posts I make.

+If you're interested, [here is the full Shortcut](/assets/img/post/instablog/InstagramToBlogFullShortcut.jpg), in all its screenshot glory.

 [wc]: https://itunes.apple.com/us/app/working-copy/id896694807?mt=8&uo=4at=1001|3C5&c-and-c
 [insta]: https://wwww.instagram.com/jimmylittle